morea-framework/morea-framework.github.io/src/userguide.md

   * Create a new, empty repo on GitHub using the browser-based mechanisms.
   * Create a new, empty local directory in which you will develop your site.
   * Download the morea-vanilla-install.sh script and set its permissions using `chmod 755 morea-vanilla-install.sh`.
   * Invoke the morea-vanilla-install.sh script.

+This script requires two arguments: a github user and the Morea site repo to download.
+For example:

+    % ./morea-vanilla-install.sh philipmjohnson ics314f13

 The script does the following actions: